MyGitRepo1989/Selenium_NewsScraping/README.md

-# Selenium News Scraping and Topic modeling with Transformers
+# Selenium News Scraping and Topic Modeling with Transformers

 <h2>Overview</h2>
 <p>This repository contains a Python-based pipeline for collecting news stories by country using NewsAPI, extracting full articles using Selenium and ChromeDriver, and performing topic modeling using Hugging Face's Transformers.</p>